Kukuster/SumStatsRehab/README.md

  - (maybe) improve restoring alleles by adding checks for exact match of flipped alleles, if other checks didn't help.
 This requires having all SNPs for a particular ChrBP in the memory, and is relevant only for restoring alleles by looping through file sorted by Chr and BP.
  - add ability to specify additional columns from the GWAS SS file that user wants to include in the end file.
 This would be an array in the the json config file for the input GWAS SS file.
  - it could be that its better to do liftover in a separate loop_fix run.
 So it will be up to 3 loop_fix runs
+ - improve code in the main file: `SSrehab.py`
+ - improve resolver architecture in `loop_fix.py`: make a separate function loopDB1 and loopDB2 that will loop through enough entries in a DB before every resolver and rewrite a "global" object with properties to be fields from the DB: rsID, Chr, BP, alleles, EAF.
+So resolvers for rsID and ChrBP will be similar to ones for alleles and EAF.
+Resolvers for these fields then should operate on `fields` and that object with fields from a DB.
+This way a really strong optimization, flexibility, and modularity of resolvers will be achieved. `run_all` doesn't have to have resolvers and resolvers_args object to be passed, it can just use the global ones.